BlinkyStitt/quic-tunnel/README.md

 - [ ] compression? mixing encryption and compression are very difficult to do securely
 - [ ] translate docs to match places with airplane-quality internet connections
 - [ ] keepalive/timeouts aren't working properly
+- [ ] Instead of running Wireguard on top of this tunnel, use boringtun and run wireguard in this process
+- [ ] single binary for all commands